Michael Erceg: Early life

-Erceg earned his PhD nine years later, from the University of California, Berkeley, and went on to teach math at university level.
+Erceg earned his PhD nine years later, from the University of California, Berkeley, and went on to teach math at the university level.

 Business career

+Founding Independent Liquor (1987–2000)

 Erceg soon returned to New Zealand to help with his ailing father's wine business in West Auckland.
 However, after a family disagreement over the direction of the wine company, Erceg left the company and formed Calypso Beverage Company Ltd in 1987.
 This business evolved to Independent Liquor.

+Independent Liquor became New Zealand's largest independently owned liquor distributor, known for its ready to drink (RTD) brands such as KGB, Woodstock and Vodka Cruisers.
 Erceg relied upon alternative marketing strategies to combat the larger players in the New Zealand alcohol industry.
 He provided incentives to their retail customers that helped them increase their profit margins.
+The company opened production facilities in Australia in 1999, with plants in Sydney and Laverton.
+In late 2003, he was eighth on the National Business Review's rich list of New Zealanders, with wealth estimated at $300 million.